 Do I think these things are foolproof?
 Nope.
 I just like the idea of being a pain in the behind (even just a little) if someone is going to mess with my scooter.

-Thoughts Now At 15 Months
+Buddy Kick Review Thoughts At 15 Months

 Genuine states that the top speed of the Buddy Kick is 55 miles per hour (mph), but I have seen 63mph with more to give.
 I simply get too nervous to go faster because hello, 10-inch tires.
 The Buddy Kick has a lot of get-up-and-go!